 A fundamental discussion that is necessary to ensure robust regional electricity markets is the real role to be played by an ISO in maintaining real time reliability.

 As a result of the developing regional electricity markets, and federal/state policy, the ISO has been primarily created to maintain real time reliability as an independent body.
 In undertaking this task the ISO will manage real time capacity shortfalls, imbalance, and congestion while maintaining additional resources in case of unforeseen contingency.
-The only resources that assist the ISO achieve its objective are generation resources (and interruptible load if incentives exist) and it will utilize all available resource to meet its objective even if they are bilaterally contracted and scheduled.
-Management of reliability in real time can not be separated from management of transmission constraints, dispatch, generation output flux, ramping rates, load changes and many other multiple technical factors, but not schedules.
+The only resources that assist the ISO achieve its objective are generation resources (and interruptible load if incentives exist) and it will utilize all available resources to meet its objective even if they are bilaterally contracted and scheduled.
+Management of reliability in real time can not be separated from management of transmission constraints, dispatch, generation output flux, ramping rates, load changes and many other multiple technical factors.
 Therefore, the ISO needs information, tools, and resources ahead of time that will assist it complete its real time reliability responsibilities.

 The key point is that the complexities of regional real time grid operation is inherent, and it simply does not go away because of market design (or balanced schedules): There are any number of transmission constraints, unforeseen events and a full range of ancillary services which need to be dealt simultaneously.
 The ISO’s job does not change on the basis of whether or not balanced or un-balanced schedules are submitted a day ahead.
 The ISO will still dispatch according to real time conditions, not schedules.